hmrc/hip-api-example-client/README.md

 # hip-api-example-client

-Service to demonstrate connectivity from the API Hub to HIP using the example Boardgames API.
+Service to demonstrate connectivity from the Integration Hub to HIP using the example Boardgames API.

 For more information on the project please visit this space in Confluence: